 Increase the number of academic advisors and improve advisor training programs.

 Provide financial support for academic advisors.

+2011 Progress: See Goal 2A.
+BSE students in English have been assisting with tutoring efforts in the learning assistance program.

+2012 Progress: We have SLA’s in many of our general education courses, including World Civilizations, U. S. History, U. S. Government.
+We have tutoring available in Philosophy, World Languages, and also through the Writing Lab.

 Goal 2E.
 Manage the Use of Financial Aid to Help Attract and Retain Students